myyang/django-pb-model/README.rst

 """"""""

 Note that if you use ``USE_TZ`` in Django settings, all datetime would be converted to UTC timezone while storing in protobuf message.
-And coverted to default timezone in django according to settings.
+And converted to default timezone in django according to settings.